René Mayer

 René Mayer ([ʁəne majɛʁ]; 4 May 1895 – 13 December 1972) was a French Radical politician of the Fourth Republic who served briefly as Prime Minister during 1953.

 Mayer was born and died in Paris.
+In 1939-1940 he was an associate of Jean Monnet in London and later succeeded Monnet as head of the European Coal and Steel Community in Luxembourg, leading the Mayer Authority from 1955 to 1958.

-He led the Mayer Authority from 1955 to 1958.
-He was France's fourth Prime Minister of Jewish descent (after Léon Blum, Alexandre Millerand and Leon Bourgeois).
+He was France's third Prime Minister of Jewish descent, after Alexandre Millerand and Léon Blum.